Is Hard Bullet VR on Oculus Quest 2 a possibility or a pipe dream? Let's find out!

 One of the reasons for this is that the Hard Bullet VR available on Steam is simply too much for the Quest hardware to cope with on its own.
 The Quest 2 comes with 6GB RAM, but Steam recommends a minimum of 8GB RAM for Hard Bullet.

-The same applies to other popular VR games like Pavlov VR and Skyrim VR which are not available on Oculus Quest 2 as well.
-So, if you want to play VR titles like Hard Bullet on Oculus Quest 2 you will need to use a half-decent PC as well as your Oculus headset.
+The same applies to other popular VR games like Pavlov VR which are not available on Oculus Quest 2 as well.
+So, if you want to play VR titles like Hard Bullet on Oculus Quest 2 you will need to use one of the best gaming PCs as well as your Oculus headset.